Acropolis Now: Awards

 The show itself did not win any awards, but Mary Coustas won the 1993 Logie for Most Popular Comedy Performer for her role as Effie.

 Home media-DVD release

 Acropolis Now has been released as a complete series boxset by Crawfords Online Store.
 The boxset contains all 63 episodes on a 15 disc set, along with episode synopses and out-takes from episodes as a special feature.

 Filming location

-Exterior shots of the Acropolis Now building.

-Left: Screen capture from the show.

-Right: Taken from Fitzroy in Melbourne, December 2024.

 Although the Acropolis cafè/hotel was filmed in HSV-7 Studios, the exterior is still standing and looks almost identical to the show.
 It is located on 251 Brunswick Street, and corner of Greeves Street, Fitzroy, Melbourne, Australia.